 Participants acknowledged the importance of providing incentives, particularly the CDM codes, to helping family physicians to "care properly" for patients with SUD, as one participant put it.
 These can facilitate the delivery of more comprehensive care for patients with chronic disease, particularly diabetes, by providing some capacity to schedule more frequent appointments and annual health planning visits.
 Yet CDM codes for SUD are available in only three provinces: British Columbia, Quebec and Newfoundland and Labrador.
 Moreover, they have limitations.
 Even with these incentives available, some physicians choose not to care for this patient population.
-For example, one of the British Columbia participants who cares for patients with diabetes and schizophrenia has chosen not to care for patients with SUD because the CDM code for SUD does not provide additional revenue for these patients.
+For example, one of the British Columbia participants who cares for patients with diabetes and schizophrenia has chosen not to care for sUD does not provide additional revenue for these patients.
 He characterized the lack of this incentive as "a major factor" in his decision: